 ❀ Beautifully Written

 One is such a beautifully written book!
 It is a story that is completely told in free verse.
 Each component of the story is a poem that tells another piece of it.
 While I don’t typically read books that are written using this format, I am amazed at the way Sarah Crossan has captured so many emotions and images in this short read.
 The visual imagery is so vividly described that readers will be in effect left processing this story long after reading it.

 The plot of One is so unpredictable.
 Based on factual readings, Crossan has created a story line that seems all too real.
 As the girls’ body begins to become dangerous, the reader will be on the edge of their seat wondering what will happen next.
 When the book nears the end, the story is so breathtaking and completely unforeseeable.
 It really ends with a bang.

 A real eye opener to the world of conjoined twins, One is an awareness raising book.
 I have not heard of many fictional books that deal with this subject.
 While reading the book, I learned quite a bit about conjoined twins and their struggles.
 The realization of how difficult it must be to get dressed every morning when outfits have to fit two combined bodies is overwhelming.
 This book is a real tear jerker that will inspire and educate its readers.

-Fans of The Opposite of Geek by Ria Voros will definitely find One to be as enjoyable to read.
+One by Sarah Crossan is an enjoyable book to read.
 It has the same beautiful writing style and heartbreaking plot.
 If reading a book in verse seems intimidating, One is a perfect book of narrative poetry to try a taste of this unique genre.